JennysJam/blog/content/blog/learnc.md

 After Threads and threading became common, `errno` shifted from being truly global to being a `thread_local` value, which means there is one errno value for each thread.

-Errno is something most C projects only interact with to see if a standard library has failed.
+Errno is something most C projects only interact with to see if a standard library has failed, it is quite rare for code that isn't in libc or the posix extended libraries to change it to indicate error.

+### Memory allocation

+C requires you to handle memory allocation yourself, and does so through a standard set of a few functions to map new memory in and make it avaliable to the user.

+- `malloc(size)` to allocate new storage for values
+- `realloc(pointer, new_size)` to adjust or re-allocate a current bit of storage
+- `free(pointer)` to release memmory so it can be used later by another allocation

+### Nonloacl control flow

+The C stdlib exposes two special functions (and commonly more) called `setjmp()` and `longjmp()`

 ## Libraries

 Whenever you need to rely on behavior that's not built into the langauge, you'll have to rely on a _library_.
 Libraries are a way of tying together functions for performing actions as well as interacting with the host systems.
 For instance, _SDL_ is a library with functions that let you draw things to a screen; _libjson_ is a library with functions for parsing and serializing data to the JSON interchange format.

-There's two functional varieties of libraries in use: static and dynamic libraries.
+There's two functional varieties of libraries in use: static and dynamic libraries, both utilizing header files to define their interfaces.

+### Header Files

+_Header files_ are not technically considered a distinct construct by the C standard, but are so defacto their built into the naming convention of files: files meant to be `#include` use a file extension of `.h`.

+Header files are often used internally in projects to logically seperate details of a project seperate, and often it's normal for there to be a pair of `.c` and `.h` files for one part of a program, e.g. `parser.h` and `parser.c` for the code in a compiler to parse code.

+Header files are also used to describe the interface a library exposes to consumers of a library: normally header files contain prototypes for functions that the library implement, definition of types for them to operate on, and macros for both utility and to describe architecture specific behavior.
+The only way for a library to expose it's functions and constructs is via a set of header files.

 ### Static Libraries